adamsteeber/rmrk-spec/extrinsics/rmrk1.0.0/entities/collection.md

     "type": "array",
     "description": "An Array of JSON objects, matching OpenSea's: https://docs.opensea.io/docs/metadata-standards#section-attributes"
   },
-  "external_url": {
-    "type": "string",
-    "description": "HTTP or IPFS URL for finding out more about this project.
-If IPFS, MUST be in the format of ipfs://ipfs/HASH"
-  },
   "image": {
     "type": "string",
-    "description": "HTTP or IPFS URL to project's main image, in the vein of og:image.
+    "description": "HTTP(s) or IPFS URL to project's main image, in the vein of og:image.
 If IPFS, MUST be in the format of ipfs://ipfs/HASH"
   },
   "image_data": {
     "type": "string?",
     "description": "[OPTIONAL] Use only if you don't have the image field (they are mutually exclusive and image takes precedence).
 Raw base64 or SVG data for the image.
 If SVG, MUST start with <svg, if base64, MUST start with base64:"
+  },
+  "external_url": {
+    "type": "string",
+    "description": "[OPTIONAL] HTTP(s) or IPFS URL for finding out more about this project.
+If IPFS, MUST be in the format of ipfs://ipfs/HASH"
   }
 }
 ```